AckeeCZ/strava-wear-os-prototype/README.md

 Native Wear OS showcase app built for the Strava RFP.
 The RFP covers activity metrics, segments, and maps & navigation; **this codebase implements the maps slice only** — a list of routes fetched from a mocked Strava API and tapping a route to render its polyline on Google Maps for Wear OS.
-Everything else in the RFP is out of scope for the showcase and is listed at the bottom of this README so it doesn't get mistaken for missed work.

 ### Maps API key